-McLean, Webster, Henderson, Hancock, Ohio, and Union County assistance programs.
+Assistance programs McLean, Webster, Henderson, Hancock, Ohio, and Union County.

-Resources for paying bills and providing basic needs
+Financial resources for paying bills and providing free basic needs

 Audubon Area Community Services is the community action agency for the region.
 The agency and its staff work diligently to reduce poverty and empower low-income families and the working poor to become self-sufficient.

-The Educational Scholarship Program assists children and students from low-income individuals with meeting their educational goals.
-Read college scholarships.
+- The Educational Scholarship Program assists children and students from low-income individuals with meeting their educational goals.
+Read more on college scholarships.

 Call Audubon Area Community Services at 1700 West 5th Street, Owensboro, Kentucky 42301.
 Telephone number is (270) 686-1600.